spell-music/csound-expression/tutorial/chapters/UserInteractionTutorial.md

 setJack clientName
 ~~~

-We have to set the proper rates (audio and cotrol rates)
+We have to set the proper rates (audio and control rates)

 ~~~haskell
 setRates :: Int -> Int -> Options